 Brand visibility and favourability make customers more likely to select that brand for their current account.
 Increas- undeniably has the power to sway cusingly, we also see banks offer £100 or tomer decisions in the short term, the £200 cashback current account switch saga of NatWest and Santander underincentives for customers who switch scores a deeper narrative. their primary bank account.
-If building brand value is the goal, UK banks should It is not merely about whether customconsider resources on campaigns to ers are swayed by love or money; it's

-"We believe that brands are not built handshake, and brand love cements a through advertising alone.
-Rather, long-lasting partnership.
-While money brands are the sum-total of all experi- can buy attention, it's the strength of the ences that a customer has with you," says Balaji.
+If building brand value is the goal, UK banks should It is not merely about whether customconsider resources on campaigns to ers are swayed by love or money; it's bring your brand closer to the consumer. about cultivating a relationship where brands are the sum-total of all experican buy attention, it's the strength of the ences that a customer has with you," says Balaji.
 "It follows that our brands are only as strong as the experience we provide, and we therefore need to be fully focussed on delivering excellent experiences that are helpful and unique.

-everything we do.
+helped reinforce our position as the most to deal with, human in the moments that trusted high street bank to have our cus- matter, and live our brand promises in everything we do.
 And we can't just do this once or when it suits us."